 - La Croix – La Croix is this runaway success company that has fans who swear by it.

 3. Have you tried the fruit in the water idea?
 You chop pieces of strawberry, blueberry, orange or lemon in the water and drink it.
 It adds a mild, sweet flavor to your drink, which tastes quite refreshing.

 4. Drink coconut water – again this has about 14g of sugar, not better than zero, but better than 39g of sugar.

-5. Do not drink fruit juice.
-Fruit juice, as Yoni Freedoff, puts it, “is a Gateway drink to Soda.”
-Eat the fruit instead.
-Yes, fruit is boring, takes time to chew – but see that’s the point!!!
+5. Here’s a don’t -> Do NOT drink fruit juice instead.
+Fruit juice, as Yoni Freedoff (see below), puts it, “is a Gateway drink to Soda.”

 This blog post is dedicated to my good friend, Monica, who is trying to kick her “Monster” drink habits.
 I wish her my very best.
 Have you tried to kick your soda habit?
 What has your experience been?
 Please share with us.